n aerial birds eye view of San Francisco looking straight down at the skyscrapers and streets in the financial district.

 • Request for Interest (RFI) - Adaptive Reuse of Downtown Commercial Buildings was issued on June 22, 2023.

-Public Life and Retail
+Public Life and Ground Floor Activation

 What can we do in the near and long term to fill vacant spaces?
 What ground floor uses are desirable?
 How much space is there relative to demand now and in the future?
 How can we expand the offerings of the street life downtown to include more arts, culture, small business, and services attractive and useful for a broad range of the population, including downtown workers?
-Building off the recently published Downtown Public Realm Action Strategy commissioned by the Downtown SF Partnership and the Planning Department will identify near-term and long-term strategies to activate the ground floor and public realm.
+Building off the recently published Downtown Public Realm Action Strategy commissioned by the Downtown SF Partnership, the Planning Department will identify near-term and long-term strategies to activate the ground floor and public realm.

 • Vacant to Vibrant is a program helping small businesses collaborate with local property owners to create engaging pop-up experiences and community spaces in downtown San Francisco.